timf34/3d3-project-3/README.md

   We would probably want to have a **constant status response displayed on the webpage**!
 - [ ] Need to show robustness to content types in the network
   - Show that our network can handle different input types.
+- [ ] Refamiliarize myself with the code base to spot where the improvements are needed.

+## Programming TODO
+- [ ] Add test cases directly in the code rather than having to use the web interface.
+- [ ] Post the https response status to the web interface.